-If your plans call for an over-under track arrangement like a figure "8," helix, or multi-level layout, then the minimum vertical clearance will also impact your grades as trains climb between levels.
-Consider the vertical climb needed along with the maximum grade when planning your layout.
+When planning and building model railroad layouts, minimum vertical clearances for trains have many implications.
+At the very least, you'll need to make sure that all of your tunnel portals, signal bridges, structures, and other overhead obstructions are high enough to accommodate the height of the trains used in the model gauge you work with.
+And if your plans call for an over-under track arrangement, such as a figure-8, helix, or multi-level layout, then the minimum vertical clearance will also impact your grades as trains climb between levels.
+You'll need to consider both the vertical climb along with the maximum grade when planning your layout.

-Obviously, different scale trains will have different minimum requirements for all clearances.
-In addition to the scale, the prototype of the model also has a big impact.
-Trains have been growing since their inception.
-Early railroad builders could not have imagined that trains would one day stand as tall as a modern double-stack car.
-Nor did they build their railroads to accommodate them.
-Since the 1980s, railroads have invested millions of dollars in clearance improvements to accommodate these or other large cars.
+In addition to the traditional vertical clearances assigned according to the scale of the model, the real-life prototype of the model also has a big impact.
+Trains have been growing in size since their inception.
+Early railroad builders could not have imagined that trains would one day stand as tall as the current modern double-stack cars, and they certainly did not build railways to accommodate such sizes.
+Since the 1980s, railroads have invested millions of dollars in clearance improvements to accommodate increasingly large rail cars.

-On the other hand, oversize loads have always been a part of railroad operations.
-These unique cars, loads, and trains are fun modeling projects.
-If you think you'll be including any on your layout, plan accordingly.
+Still, oversize loads have always been a part of real-life railroad operations, and creating layouts to accommodate these unique cars and loads can make for very enjoyable modeling projects.
+If you think you'll be including cars of this type on your layout, plan accordingly.

-No matter what your scale or modeling era, a safe practice is to build a test train of your tallest and longest equipment to move along as you build.
-This will check both vertical clearances as well as check parallel tracks and scenery for lateral clearance in curves.
+No matter what your scale or modeling era, a safe practice is to build a test train of your tallest and longest equipment to test the layout as you build.
+This will allow you check both vertical clearances, and also check parallel tracks and scenery for lateral clearance in curves.

 *Large scale trains include a variety of scales that all operate on the same gauge of track, commonly called G gauge.
 The scale of the models vary by manufacturer, hence the greater variation in these minimum requirements.

 Another option for those who desire the most accurate scene possible is to refer to engineering track charts for the railroad you model.
 These are relatively easy to come by online and through railroad museums and historical societies.
 You may even find drawings for major bridges and tunnels—your most likely modeling candidates.
-Keep in mind however that while our trains are usually close to exact scale, the larger rails, tighter curves and even the ride height of our models is frequently compromised and this can impact clearances around the trains as well.
+Keep in mind, however, that while model trains themselves are usually close to exact scale, the scale of rails, curves, and even the ride height of models is often compromised, and this can impact the clearances around the trains.